LucasAschenbach/advanced_navigator/README.md

 At the same time, navigation requests directed at the child navigator such as `openNamed('/stats')` will update the global URI as well, in this case to `'/myArticles/9420ad99c0ec/stats'`.

-Nesting is extremely useful, not just for dealing with presistent UI components but also for capsulated components of an app.
+Nesting is extremely useful, not just for dealing with presistent UI components but also for capsulating components of an app.
 Given the example above, `AppTextEditor` can now be entirely separate from the rest of the app.
 The text editor pages are in a separate hirarchical layer which means all the presentation logic (e.g. BLoCs) can now behave as if there was only one article.

 ## Examples